-DataGridView Columns, Edit Columns DialogThis Visual Studio article shows how to use the Edit Columns dialog with DataGridView.
+DataGridView Columns, Edit Columns DialogUse the Edit Columns dialog in Visual Studio with DataGridView to handle columns.

 The DataGridView uses columns.
 But it is challenging to figure out how the Edit Columns dialog in Visual Studio works.
 We add columns in the DataGridView.
 We configure the control in Windows Forms to properly display columns.DataGridView